Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Experiments and Results

-We pretrain our method on the 20 U.S. cities dataset \cite{he2020sat2graph} jointly with the target dataset.
-We crop the source images to overlapping patches with a spatial resolution of one meter per pixel.
-In these patches, we eliminate redundant nodes (i.e., nodes of degree 2 with a curvature of fewer than 160 degrees) to train our model on meaningful nodes \cite{belli2019nodeprune}.
+\paragraph{Training.} We pretrain our method on the 20 U.S. cities dataset \cite{he2020sat2graph} jointly with the target dataset.
+We crop the source images to overlapping patches, in which we eliminate redundant nodes (i.e., nodes of degree 2 with a curvature of fewer than 160 degrees) to train our model on meaningful nodes \cite{belli2019nodeprune}.
 After pretraining, we finetune the model on the target dataset for 100 epochs.
-For more details, please refer to the Supplement and our GitHub repository.\footnote{All code will be publicly released upon acceptance.}
+For more details, please refer to the Supplement and our repository.